 For LinkedIn outbound campaigns, leave enough time between touches that each message feels intentional.
 A first follow-up after a few business days is usually more natural than a same-day nudge.
 Later follow-ups should be spaced even more carefully, especially if the prospect has not shown any engagement.

-Omentir protects your account by enforcing these pacing parameters automatically.
-It spaces out follow-ups, respects daily direct message limits, and schedules campaigns within active user hours.
-This safety structure is explained in our guide on human-paced outreach limits.
+Omentir enforces those pacing rules for you.
+It spaces follow-ups, respects daily message limits, and runs campaigns during hours a real user would be online.
+That setup is covered in our guide on human-paced outreach limits.

 Timing should also respond to intent.
 If a prospect asks a question, reply promptly after reviewing the draft.
 If they have not replied at all, slow down.
 Silence is not a signal to increase pressure; it is a reason to make the next message more useful or stop.